arangodb/docs/3.10/appendix-deprecated.md

     unnecessary nowadways.
   - `--http.hide-product-header`: whether or not to hide the `Server: ArangoDB` header in all responses served by arangod.
+  - `--network.protocol`: network protocol to use for cluster-internal communication.
+The protocol will be auto-decided from version 3.9 onwards.
+  - `--query.allow-collections-in-expressions`: allow full collections to be used in AQL expressions.
+This option defaults to `false` from version 3.9 onwards and will be removed in a future version.
+It is only useful to enable it when migrating from older versions.

   The following options are deprecated for _arangorestore_:
   - `--default-number-of-shards` (use `--number-of-shards` instead)